Eloquent-Algorithmics/Automotive-AI/README.md

 - "do I have any new emails"
 - "send an email with an attachment"
 - "I have a question"
+- "let's have a conversation"

+After a conversation has been started you can use the following voice commands to manage the conversation:

+-- "clear all history"
+-- "delete the last message"
+-- "end the conversation"

 ## 📟 ELM Simulator